Blokje5/blokje5.dev/content/posts/conftest-plugins.md

 I work a lot with AWS infrastructure.
 Ideally I want to reuse the same policies in Rego I use to validate [Terraform deployments]({{< ref "validating-terraform-plans.md" >}}).
 So let's create a (simple) plugin that allows us to monitor AWS resources.

 In order to create a plugin, we need two components: an executable and a `plugin.yaml` file.
-Our executable should be able to interact with AWS reosurces.
+Our executable should be able to interact with AWS resources.
 We can leverage the python library [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to interact with the AWS API.
 The AWS CLI itself is also written using boto3.

-To make our executable a bit more user friendly, we can leverage [click](https://click.palletsprojects.com/en/7.x/).
+To make our executable a bit more user friendly, we can use [click](https://click.palletsprojects.com/en/7.x/).
 Click is a python library to make beautiful CLI tools.
 So let's get started:

 ```python
 import datetime